STRHunter/TRIM/Readme.txt

      the maximum available genome length of the species taken from in NCBI repository under this study.
      For any genome upto this length, user need not specify length of the experimenting sequence.)

      To run the executable code 'TRIM':  $./TRIM

-     A typical output instance
+     A typical output instance of the executable 'TRIM'

      .............................................
      Enter motif/k-mer length: 7